CommBoards Journal

 Step 2: Identify Your Child's Core 10

 Before creating any custom boards, ask yourself: what does my child most want to communicate right now?
 Not what you want them to say — what they actually want.
-For most young children, this list includes:
+For most young children, this list spans five categories:

-• A favourite food or drink (specific — not "food" but "biscuit")
+Favourite food or drink Specific — not "food" but "biscuit" or "juice"

-• Key people — mum, dad, a grandparent, a sibling
+Key people Mum, dad, a grandparent, a sibling, a teacher

-• Key feelings — happy, sad, hurt, tired, scared
+Key feelings Happy, sad, hurt, tired, scared — the daily essentials

-Write down your top 10.
-These become your first custom board, and they're the vocabulary that will get used most in the first weeks.
+Also add core requests: more, stop, help, go, no. Write down your top 10 — these become your first custom board and the vocabulary that gets used most in the first weeks.

 Step 3: Take the Photos